blka/bashflix/README.md

 ## Linux (Ubuntu for example) and Mac OS X

-1. After you download the zip, open terminal (ctrl+alt+t or ⌘+space, terminal) and type:
+1. After you download the zip and extract its content to the folder *Downloads*, open terminal (ctrl+alt+t or ⌘+space) and type:

   ```
   cd Downloads/bashflix-master
   ```

-2. Run install script:
+2. Then, run install script:

   ```
   ./install.sh
   ```

-To change default language, change variable *default_language* in file bashflix.sh.
+Advanced config: To change default alternative language, change variable *default_language* in file bashflix.sh.

 # How it works?